 She is an active member of Pine Street Presbyterian Church, former Deacon, Pastor Nominating Committee, Mission Committee, Giving Tree Coordinator, DDB volunteer and presently Elder.
 She is the mother of two adopted, now adult, fine young men.

 Amy Doherty, Governance has a strong passion for CASA and helping children in the community.
 She believes every child deserves the opportunity to thrive and should not be a victim of their circumstances.
-The Widener Law Commonwealth Juris Doctor candidate has experience with other CASA organizations, having previously volunteered with Allegheny County CASA and promoting CASA as part of the philanthropy for Kappa Alpha Theta, her social fraternity at Washington & Jefferson College.
+She has experience with other CASA organizations, having previously volunteered with Washington County CASA and promoting CASA as part of the philanthropy for Kappa Alpha Theta, her social fraternity at Washington & Jefferson College.

-Ms. Doherty has also volunteered with local youth as an AmericCorps fellow, student mentor and assistant Girl Scout leader.
-She is a Social Security paralegal at Marzzacco Niven & Associates.
+Ms. Doherty has also volunteered with youth as an AmericCorps Fellow, Student Mentor and Assistant Girl Scout Leader.
+She is presently employed with the United States Department of Labor.